It depends on your body’s unique speed of digestion and elimination.

 The same amount of milk or ice cream can produce extremely different reactions to different lactose intolerant individuals.
 Some may experience relatively mild symptoms such as bloating and gas, while others may suffer from a full-blown flare-up with severe abdominal cramps, diarrhoea and nausea.

 There are still no established findings why the symptoms of lactose intolerance manifest differently across the patients who suffer from this food sensitivity, but experts hypothesise the different levels of gut bacteria present in our bodies, as well as genetics, may be affecting the way the symptoms present themselves.

 Variables of Temporary Discomfort

 The time it takes for the symptoms to appear vary, but experts place it from 30 minutes to two hours after you have ingested products that contain lactose such as milk and other dairy products.

-The severity of your symptoms is also directly proportional to the amount of lactose you have consumed: higher levels of lactose consumption would naturally result to more severe symptoms.
+The severity of your symptoms is also directly proportional to the amount of lactose you have consumed: higher levels of lactose consumption would naturally result in more severe symptoms.
 Another factor that affects the intensity of your symptoms is how fast your body’s lactase can break down the lactose.
 This means having higher levels of lactase can help minimise the discomfort these symptoms bring.